-"Serve(s) as the leading source of quality data about the nation's people and economy."
+- U.S. Census Bureau"Serve(s) as the leading source of quality data about the nation's people and economy."
 Includes the Decennial Census, the American Community Survey the Economic Census, and more.

 - U. S. Government data and statistical resourcesFeatures an alphabetical list of data resources from government agencies.
 Includes all topics from health, education, economic, crime, child and family, immigration, genealogy, labor and many more.

 Mental Health and Substance Abuse

 - Behavioral Risk Factor Surveillance System (BRFSS)Established in 1984 to track behavioral health risk in the United States.
 Behavior and risk categories include: exercise, being overweight, use of seatbelts, tobacco and alcohol, etc.

 - ICPSR Health and Medical Care Archive (HMCA)Topics covered include: health care providers, cost of and access to health sare, substance abuse, chronic conditions, and other health related topics.